-Wood Bird Cage With A Winter Snow Scene
+How To Make A Bird Cage Winter Snow Scene

-I found a small decorative wood bird cage at the thrift store for .99¢ (deal).
-I’ll show you how I took everything out of it and then filled it with a pretty winter snow scene.
+This bird cage winter snow scene was easy to make.
+I’ll show you how I took everything out of a 99 cent bird cage I found at the thrift store and then how I filled it with a simple snow scene.
 Wait until you see it.
 Winter Wonderland….

 See.
 I told you.
 What a pretty little display.
 Brings a smile to my face.
-Certainly is a lot lighter than the original look.
+Certainly is a lot lighter than the original dark wood look.

 Today is Thrift Store Décor Day and my thrifty friends have some really fun makeovers today.
 The links are at the end of this post.